Turkey Wild Rice Soup – a cozy and comforting cold-weather soup that is packed with flavor!

 Notes

-- You can add the mushroom directly to the pot, but there is an extra added flavor that comes from sautéing them.
+- Mushrooms: you can add the mushroom directly to the pot, but there is an extra added flavor that comes from sautéing them.

-- If you feel like you want your broth thicker, you can always add more arrowroot powder.
-To do so, I would ladle out 3 Tablespoons of broth into a little bowl and add up to 1 Tablespoon of arrowroot.
+- Thickening: for a thicker soup, you could ladle out 3 Tablespoons of broth into a little bowl and add up to 1 Tablespoon of arrowroot.
 Whisk that together until the powder is fully combined and then add into soup, stirring as it thickens.

 Charlotte says